 Neck Gaiter / Ski Gaiter / Balaclava

-For our North Carolina trip, we knew we’d be having “warmer” weather for a ski trip (highs in the upper 40’s our whole stay), but our bodies are used to SUPER WARM weather.
+For our North Carolina ski trip packing list, we knew we’d be having “warmer” weather for a ski trip (highs in the upper 40’s our whole stay), but our bodies are used to SUPER WARM weather.

 I knew it’d be a big adjustment for our systems being in a higher altitude and colder climate than we’re used to.